 3. Emmanuel Macron

-Okay, we know, the photo above is not from Nigeria (!), but the youngest ever president of France, Emmanuel Macron, started out in Lagos, Nigeria – and, while he was in Nigeria, something happened to him that, he says, was “the defining political moment of my generation”.
+The youngest ever president of France, Emmanuel Macron, started out in Lagos, Nigeria as an intern – and, while he was in Nigeria, something happened to him that, he says, was “the defining political moment of my generation”.

 While Macron was on a civil service placement at the French embassy in Lagos in 2002, the far-right leader Jean-Marie Le Pen in the Front National party reached the final round of the French presidential election.
 Le Pen was eventually beaten, but it would set the scene for his later battle with Marine Le Pen.

 Before Fredrick Forsyth wrote one of the world’s best known political thrillers – “The Day of the Jackal” – he wrote his first book about his time as a journalist in Nigeria.

 Fredrick Forsyth reported from Nigeria during the first six months of the Biafran war in 1967, posted to the region by the BBC.
 When the BBC told him they had no plans to cover the Nigerian Biafran Civil war, he quit the BBC and flew back out to Nigeria, reportedly staying in Eastern Nigeria for most of the next 2 years.
 And in 1969 he wrote and published his first book – “The Biafran Story”.

 And then, in 2015, Fredrick Forsyth revealed he began to first work as a spy for MI6 while reporting on the Biafra war – a role he would continue for the next 20 years.

 The current Archbishop of the Anglican Church has close ties with Nigeria, not only because many of his congregation are from the region, but because (before he turned to the church) he was an oil executive for Elf with many financial interests in the region.